A few weeks ago I did something I thought I’d never do. I went through my cookie cutter collection and got rid of the ones that I rarely use.

 - Flesh tone 20-second icing

-- Mermaid green piping and flood icing (mix teal and electric green)
+- Mermaid green piping and flood icing (mix teal+ electric green+a touch of sky blue)

 - Light mermaid green piping and flood icing